 - What is the SHA of the version of the code where the exception occurred?

 The first is specified by including a

 server.root property in the JSON payload configuration which is sent back to Rollbar:

-server.root value should match the home directory where the application is deployed.
+server.root value should match the file path reported by the items in Rollbar.
 In this case, we tell Rollbar that everything after

 By default, Rollbar will retrieve code from your main branch, but you can use the